rpanachi/rpanachi.github.io/_posts/2025-12-18-thoughts-about-ai-tools-vibe-coding-predicitions-about-future-of-programming.md

 archive: true
 ---

-> "AI tools are great if you know what you’re doing."
+> "AI tools are great if you know what you’re doing."<br/>
 > — A tired developer